 Transport for London managed the refurbishment of Baker Street Station as part of the lead up to the 150 year anniversary of the tube system.
 After a competitive tender process Links Signs were awarded the manufacture and installation of the new signage for the station.

 Working with London Underground Capital Projects management team Links Signs produced new vitreous enamel signs throughout the station.
-The works were all undertaken as part of the new Collaborative Planning Strategy implemented by London Underground to ensure all contractors on site were aware of each other’s work and can potentially avoid any clashes on the sites and offer assistance to ensure the project run smoothly and on time.
+The works were all undertaken as part of the new Collaborative Planning Strategy implemented by London Underground.
+This ensured all contractors on site were aware of each other’s work, and so avoid any scheduling conflicts on site.

 Link Signs provide a first class service throughout the design, production and delivery process.
 I worked closely with the team on a high profile project, with requirements changing on a sometimes daily basis.
 Links Signs went and above and beyond to meet our requirements and surpassed our expectations.
 I would highly recommend and endorse working with Link Signs.Catherine Villegas – Project Manager, Transport for London

 The team at Links Signs provide unfailing support and flexibility, which enables us to develop ambitious schemes and be confident of the highest quality results.
 Working with them has transformed the way we approach our exhibition design.Catherine Harvey – Hastings Museum Office & Keeper of World Art